-M1 Manag Management Framework - Minimum Requirements IVIT M1.1 There is an organisation responsible for managing the fishery.
+M1 Management Framework - Minimum Requirements IAIT M1.1 There is an organisation responsible for managing the fishery.
 Yes M1.2 There is an organisation responsible for collecting data and assessing the fishery.
-There is an organisation responsible for collecting data and assessing the fishery.
-Yes M1.3 Fishery management organisations are publicly committed to sustainability.
-Yes M1.4 Fishery management organisations are legally empowered to take management actions.
-Fishery management organisations are legally empowered to take management actions.
-Yes M1.5 There is a consultation process through which fishery stakeholders are engaged in de making.
-There is a consultation process through which fishery stakeholders are engaged in decision- making.
+M1.3 Fishery management organisations are publicly committed to sustainability.
+M1.4 Fishery management organisations are legally empowered to take management actions.
+M1.5 There is a consultation process through which fishery stakeholders are engaged in decision-making.
 Yes M1.6 The decision-making process is transparent, with processes and results publicly available.
 Clause outcome: PASS